 A while ago, the Nationals needed to sign a Jayson Werth to be that clubhouse leader.
 Someone has to be the adult in the room.
 That is why there are adult chaperones at the school dance.
 Come on people, what are we doing here?
 How did this ball get dropped.
 On top of that, who made the horrific decision to extend the entire coach staff on August 14?
 That is a rhetorical question because we know Dave Martinez initiated that action, and President of Baseball Operations, Mike Rizzo, greenlit this decision.

 Just read our article on August 15 titled, “What was the rush on the coaching staff?”
-Seriously, what was the rush with so much more season to play?
+Seriously, what was the rush with the season not even 75 percent complete at that point?
 The stats in the article tell you so much of the story — especially with the offense that was 22nd in baseball in OPS at that moment, so why would you extend head hitting coach Darnell Coles in particular?
-Sure, we understood the need to extend Sean Doolittle.
+Sure, we understood the need to extend the two pitching coaches with Sean Doolittle and Jim Hickey given the rise of the pitching.
 But the offense was a mess.
 The Nationals have dropped to 25th in baseball.
 Worse than that, on August 15 the Nats were 17th best in scoring runs and have dropped 8-spots to 25th in runs scored.

 “I’m not pinning it on one person or one group because we’re all in this together.
 But we’ve seen 40 days of the type of offensive production that wasn’t meeting our standards — and obviously well below average.
 We’ve seen that trend before, and I felt like I needed to address that trend.”